Aurelius-LLC/Remotr/website/docs/developing-aggregates/creating-queries.md

 # Creating Queries

-Root queries can only call other queries, entity queries can also read the entity's state.
-Both commands and queries can inject any dependencies they need through constructor injection.
+- Root queries can only call other queries
+- Entity queries can also read the entity's state
+- Both commands and queries can inject any dependencies they need through the constructor via DI.

 ## Available Methods and Properties